1922 United States Navy aircraft designation system: End of the system

 In 1962, the Department of Defense unified its aircraft designation systems along the lines of the Air Force's system.
 Many Navy aircraft then in service were redesignated.
 For many planes, the mission letters and design numbers were retained, as the Douglas AD Skyraider became the A-1 and the McDonnell F4H Phantom II became the F-4.
 Some aircraft design numbers were not retained, like the North American Vigilante, which was redesignated from A3J to A-5 (the A-3 designation having already been assigned to the A-3 Skywarrior).

 Similar systems

-A very similar system, the short system, was adopted by the Imperial Japanese Navy Air Service in the late 1920s that differed only in the use of the 1 for the first assigned type, having letters assigned to match Japanese aircraft and manufacturers, and not having a different number series for each manufacturer.
+A very similar system, the short system, was adopted by the Imperial Japanese Navy Air Service in the late 1920s that differed only in the use of the 1 for the first assigned type, having letters assigned to match Japanese aircraft and manufacturers, and not having a different number series for each manufacturer, meaning that the A6M was the sixth model of single engine fighter (A), adopted into Imperial Navy service, which was built by Mitsubishi (M), as opposed to the US system in which it would have meant the sixth fighter model specifically from Mitsubishi.